delay/sveltekit-auth-starter/README.md

 **email-send.ts** — this handles our email sending with AWS SES.
 It only runs server side to keep your credentials hidden.

-**lucia.ts**\- this initializes the lucia-auth package for handling our auth functions.
+**lucia.ts**- this initializes the lucia-auth package for handling our auth functions.
 It also holds the extra custom fields we added to the user.

+**log.ts** - This is used by our hook to get the log data and send to our log service.

 ## /routes